trecis/trecis.github.io/README.md

 5. Open a pull request against this repository.
 The subject (title) of the pull request should be "Submission yyyymmdd-foo", where `yyyymmdd-foo` is the submission id you decided on.
 This pull request should contain exactly three files:
-   1. `submissions/yyyymmdd-foo/run.json.bz2` - the compressed run file
+   1. `submissions/yyyymmdd-foo/run.json.gz` - the compressed run file
+   2. `submissions/yyyymmdd-foo/run.json.gz.errlog` - the errlog file from the check script
-   2. `submissions/yyyymmdd-foo/metadata.json` - the metadata file
+   3. `submissions/yyyymmdd-foo/metadata.json` - the metadata file